onepanelio/core-docs/docs/reference/workspaces/templates.md

   route:
   - destination:
       port:
-        number: 80 # this is the port key under ports.
+        number: 80 # this is the port number under ports.
 ```

+### volumeClaimTemplates (optional)
+By setting the `volumeClaimTemplates` field, you can override the volumes that Onepanel automatically generates.
+This is useful if you want to define your own `storageClass` or make the storage size to a static number.

+Note that the automatically generated volume is overwritten only if the `name` in `volumeClaimTemplates` matches the `volumeMounts` name.

-### postExecutionWorkflow
+### postExecutionWorkflow (optional)

 This is a DAG workflow that runs after your workspace is ready.
 Check out [Workflow templates](/docs/reference/workflows/templates) for more information.